thisisthor/lectures/README.md

 These are just some examples and you might come up with your own.

-You are expected to deliver:
+### You are expected to deliver:
 * A research pack which justifies the design choices you have made.
-(This research pack should include: user personas, content map, market research, mood boards, wireframes, logo examples, typography examples)
+This research pack should include: user personas, content map, market research, mood boards, wireframes, logo examples and typography examples.
 * A fully working website with bespoke content.
 * Brand guidelines